-As a transgender person, changing your gender on your California Drivers License is one of the most exciting steps in your transition!
+Changing your gender on your California Drivers License is one of the most exciting steps in your transition!
 We at Aceable know that even though it’s very exciting, it can also be very confusing.
-Luckily, the process for having your gender changed on your California driver license is much easier than it is in some other states (looking at you, Texas).
+Luckily, the process for having your gender changed on your California driver license is much easier than it is in some other states.
 We’ll explain the steps you need to take in order to change your gender, and go over the steps to take if you want to change your name AND gender.
 Here we go!

-While you don’t need a court order to change the gender showed on your license in California, you do need a DL 329 Medical Certification and Authorization (Gender Change) form from your local DMV.
-If you don’t feel like waiting in line, you can find a copy of the DL 329 form here.
+While you don’t need a court order to change the gender shown on your license in California, you do need a DL 329 Medical Certification and Authorization (Gender Change) form from your local DMV.

 Fortunately, you do not need to have undergone any sort of specific medical treatments in order to change your gender using the DL 329.
 However, you do need to have your physician or psychologist fill out your DL 329 form.
 Unlike the forms for a court-ordered gender change, the DMV will not accept an attached letter from your physician.
 The form must actually be filled out by your physician or psychologist.

 Once your DL 329 is completed, you need to return it to your DMV.
 The completed form allows the DMV to obtain medical information necessary to change the gender on your license.
 Before turning in the form, make sure it’s all filled out correctly.
 Failure to do so could result in the rejection of your application.
 No bueno.

 Don't forget that your DL 329 must be filled out by your licensed physician or psychologist!